wfil/wfil-factory/README.md

 The WFILFactory inherits OpenZeppelin AccessControl module to set the Pauser role to the WFIL DAO that can call the pause, unpause functions in case of emergency (Circuit Breaker Design Pattern).

-Finally the WFILFactory allows the WFIL DAO to claim ERC20 tokens sent to the contract, including WFIL token, via **reclaimToken** by specifying the the *token* address as well as the *recipient* address to sent the tokens to, that can be sent to a charity or support project in the space via Gitcoin Grants.
+Finally the WFILFactory allows the WFIL DAO to claim ERC20 tokens sent to the contract, including WFIL token, via **reclaimToken** by specifying the the *token* address as well as the *recipient* address to sent the tokens to, that can be sent to a charities or support projects in the space via Gitcoin Grants.

 Setup
 ============